ctbowler/quant-research/README.md

 # 📊 Quantitative Trading Strategies

-This repository showcases research projects in **quantitative finance**, **algorithmic trading**, and **stochastic modeling**.
+This repository showcases research projects in **quantitative finance**, **algorithmic trading**, and **systems development**.
 Each folder contains a self-contained analysis or strategy, focused on simulation-based methods, time series models, and financial signal interpretation.

 All Sharpe ratios below reflect **out-of-sample backtesting** only — no real capital was deployed.
 Full writeups and code are included in each folder.